ScottLogic/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 ## Sum
+These represent a choice between different types, where a value can be one of several possible types, but only one at a time.
+It's an "or" relationship.
+A Shape might be a sum type, as it could be a Circle or a Square or a Triangle.

-- Represents alternation.
-Types are built with the '+' operator and combine types with OR as in T = A or B or C.
+- Sum types are built with the '+' operator and combine types with OR as in T = A or B or C.
 - Defines variants
 - Logical OR operator
 - The sum is the (union) of the value sets of the alternatives